Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Chernoff Difference (CD)

 \begin{definition} [Chernoff Information \citep{chernoff1952measure}] For two distributions $P_0(x)$ and $P_1(x)$ the Chernoff Information is given by:

 \end{definition} Chernoff Information (CI) can be interpreted as a divergence that quantifies the \textit{separability} between $P_0$ and $P_1$ \citep{dutta2020there, nielsen2011}.
 For large values of CI, two hypotheses $P_0$ and $P_1$ are more separable, which indicates easier classification.
-Conversely, smaller values of CI imply less separability between the two hypotheses, and thus a more difficult classification setting.
+Conversely, smaller values of CI imply less separability, and thus a more difficult classification setting.
 This is demonstrated by the role of CI in bounding the error exponent of the Bayes optimal classifier.

 \begin{lemma}[\citep{nielsen2011}] For hypotheses $P_0(x)$ under $Y=0$ and $P_1(x)$ under $Y=1$, CI bounds the error of the Bayes Optimal Classifier $H$: